allegroai/clearml-docs/docs/clearml_serving/clearml_serving.md

     CLEARML_SERVING_TASK_ID="<serving_service_id_here>"
    ```

-1. Spin the `clearml-serving` containers with `docker-compose` (or if running on Kubernetes, use the helm chart)
+1. Spin up the `clearml-serving` containers with `docker-compose` (or if running on Kubernetes, use the helm chart)

    ```bash
    cd docker && docker-compose --env-file example.env -f docker-compose.yml up